xitu/gold-miner/article/2021/send-http-requests-as-fast-as-possible-in-python.md

 # Send HTTP Requests As Fast As Possible in Python

-#### Use Python’s synchronous, multi-threading, queue, and asyncio event loop to make 100 HTTP requests and see which solution performs the best.

 ![Who dives faster? by Charles Zhu, my 6yo boy](https://cdn-images-1.medium.com/max/2312/1*EzgpOKoso264gwJa5-r_9w.png)

 It is easy to send a single HTTP request by using the `requests `package.
 What if I want to send hundreds or even millions of HTTP requests asynchronously?
 This article is an exploring note to find my fastest way to send HTTP requests.